 No matter which side of the falls you stay in, we recommend a visit to both national parks for a complete experience.
 Choosing to stay in Brazil does have one big advantage over Argentina – the option for total luxury at Belmond Hotel Das Cataratas also means you can explore the national park outside of opening hours on your own as the property is located within the borders of the park.

 Pantanal & Amazon

 ~We recommend 4-10 days for wildlife experiences~

 These destinations are remote and can be very expensive depending on what type of activity interested you and what time of year you travel.
-Our best advice is to speak with us on the phone so we can explain your options and talk you through the logistics of the amazing range of wildlife experiences you can have while in the country.
+Our advice is to jump on the phone so we can explain your options and talk you through the logistics of the amazing range of wildlife experiences you can have while in the country.

 Lençóis Maranhenses National Park

 ~We recommend 4-5 days for this region~